toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2022/the-future-of-server-side-swift/index.md

 ---
 type: post
-slug: the-future-of-server-side-swift
 title: The future of server side Swift
 description: What's going to happen with Swift on the Server in 2022?
 Distributed actors, Vapor 5, some predictions and wishes.
 publication: 2022-01-05 16:20:00
-tags: Vapor, Swift
+tags:
+    - vapor
+    - server
 authors:
     - tibor-bodecs
 ---

 ## The new Swift concurrency model